scriptnull/compilex/README.md

     //res is the response object
 ```
 4)Memory Management

+All the temporary files ( source code and executables ) are created in your temp directory.
+<b>NOTE : You have to manually create temp directory.</b>
+flush and flushSync helps you to free the memory by deleting the temporary files.

 ```javascript
     compiler.flush(function(){
     console.log('All temporary files flushed !');
     });
 ```
+Synchronous version of flush
 ```javascript
     compiler.flushSync();
 ```